-SPEED: Insanely light 1-ply upper, strategically placed rubber, speed platform
+SPEED: Insanely light 1-ply upper, strategically placed rubber, speed platform, rocker design

-EFFICIENCY: A pace-tuned midsole with a forefoot FastPod deliver optimized cushioning and maximized propulsion efficiency for the pace you run
+EFFICIENCY: A pace-tuned midsole with a forefoot FastPod delivers optimized cushioning and maximized propulsion efficiency for the pace you run

 COMFORT: Wide toe box, contoured heel pocket, lively pace-tuned feel